treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 In fact, most [sequences][] in Python [should be ordered lexicographically][sequence ordering] (`range` objects are an exception to this as they can't be ordered at all).

-But not every collection in Python is relies on lexicographical ordering.
+But not every collection in Python relies on lexicographical ordering.

 ## Dictionary and set comparisons